 Does this mean sanitary measures will be relaxed at restaurants?

 No. Even though all customers seated at restaurants and bars should be doubly vaccinated as of September 1, that doesn’t mean “the environment is suddenly COVID negative,” Dubé says.
 Transmission is still possible among vaccinated individuals, especially with the delta variant in play, and some workers may not be vaccinated.
 Therefore, all ongoing rules — mask-wearing when standing, spacing between tables, etc. — will continue to be enforced.

 Are restaurant workers also required to be fully vaccinated?

-With 79 percent of the eligible population in Quebec (age 12 and up) fully vaccinated, chances are a good number already are.
-However, at the moment, the government isn’t requiring hospitality workers to be vaccinated, saying that it would be an infringement on the labour code and “their right to work.”
+With 79 percent of the eligible population in Quebec (ages 12 and up) fully vaccinated, chances are a good number already are.
+However, the government doesn’t require hospitality workers to be vaccinated at the moment, saying it would infringe on the labour code and “their right to work.”

 Are there any privacy concerns to using the app?